RuiqianLuo/quant-alpha-project/README.md

 - factors are computed by `date` and `ticker`
 - outputs use a MultiIndex on `date` and `ticker`
 - factor inputs are lagged where appropriate so the factor at date `t` is based on information available through `t-1`
+- a configurable `price_col` is supported, with `adjusted_close` used as the default research price column

 ## Backtest Methodology

-The current backtest in [src/backtester.py](D:/quant-alpha-project/src/backtester.py) is intentionally simple:
+The backtest in `src/backtester.py` is intentionally simple:

 - strategy type: long-only
 - selection rule: rank the cross section by a chosen factor on each rebalance date